Ronan-H/DataStrucAssig/README.md

-# Ronan's Rapid Four Square Cipher Application
+# Rapid Four Square Cipher

 ### How encryption/decryption works:
 * Input is read in as a buffer of bytes